LostMekka/kotlinplayground-calculator/README.md

 This Kotlin project contains tests for a calculator, but no implementation.
 It is used to learn Kotlin by implementing the calculator logic and making the tests pass.

 I originally made this for my friends and colleagues, but anyone can use this.
-Just fork the repo and code away :)
+Just fork the repo and code away :smiley:

 This readme is very extensive, so that beginners of Kotlin (or programming in general) have an easier time starting this exercise.
-If you are already experienced in any of the topics covered here, feel free to skip over them and start coding right away. :smiley:
+If you are already experienced in any of the topics covered here, feel free to skip over them and start coding right away.
 Also mind the [contributing section](#contributing-to-this-repo), if you are into that. :octocat:

 ## Getting started